Triangolo lariano: Topography

 There are three big lakes in Italy which reach a depth of more than 300 metres and cover an area of hundreds of square kilometres.
 They are aligned west–east, since they all are within the pre-alpine zone of Lombardy region.
 The westernmost is Lake Maggiore, and it marks the boundary with the region of Piedmont; the easternmost is Lake Garda, marking the boundary with the region of Veneto, and the central one is Lake Como.

 It is distinguishable by its characteristic shape of an upside-down "Y" or the Greek letter "λ".
 The triangle formed by the two diagonal branches of the lake is named in Italian Triangolo lariano.
 This phrase is composed by the noun triangolo (= triangle) and the adjective lariano, meaning "related to the Larius", the Latin name of Lake Como.

 It consists of a peninsula—whose end is the village of Bellagio—but it can be considered as an island, as the third side of the triangle (not occupied by Lake Como) is dotted with seven smaller lakes.
 The tourist town of Canzo lies at the center of the Triangolo lariano and is the chief town of the Comunità montana del Triangolo lariano (literally, "Mountain community of Triangolo lariano"), a territorial institution who brings together the 31 municipalities of the peninsula, of about 71,000 inhabitants.

 History

-During the Middle Ages, the territory of Triangolo lariano was divided into four main institutions, three of which was part of the State of Milan; one, instead, was under the rule of the Commune of Como:
+During the Middle Ages, the territory of Triangolo lariano was divided into four main institutions, three of which were part of the State of Milan; one, instead, was under the rule of the Commune of Como: